Mainframe Tape Details:

 3480, 3490, 3490E tapes:

 3480 tapes are also half inch tape, inside a hard, protective case that is about 4" x 5" and 1" thick.
+See the picture to the right.
 When inserted into the drive the tape leader is pulled out of the case and wound onto a take-up spool inside the drive.
 By putting the take-up reel inside the drive, the cartridge is kept small.
-The standard 3480 contains 656 feet of tape, recorded with 18 tracks across the tape, at a recording density of 18,000 FCI (flux changes per inch).
+The standard 3480 contains between 575 and 656 feet of tape, recorded with 18 tracks across the tape.
 As with 9-track tapes, the block size determines the recording capacity, but 210 MB is the stated capacity with large blocks.
-3480 tapes are intended by IBM to be a replacement for 9-track tape, and as such are usually found on similar equipment and recorded in similar ways as 9-track.
+3480 tapes are intended by IBM to be a replacement for 9-track tape, and as such are usually found on similar computer equipment, and are recorded in similar ways as 9-track.
 3480 drives do not compress the data before writing it to tape.

-3490 is 3480 with compression.
+3490 is 3480 with IDRC (Improved Data Recording Capability) compression.
 The media and number of tracks are the same as 3480.
 The drive compresses the data before writing it to the tape.
 The compression ratio depends greatly on the data content, but 2:1 is considered typical, so these tapes are usually considered to hold about 400 MB.
-Some binary files may not compress at all, but we have also seen 1800 MB on a 3490 tape.
+Some binary files may not compress at all, but we have also seen over 1800 MB on a 3490 tape (9:1 compression).

 Most 3490E drives can read 3480 and 3490 tapes, but can't write them, because of the thinner recording heads for the 36 tracks.
 However, Overland Data's 3490E drives can write 3480 & 3490, and these are re-marketed under DEC and IBM brand names.

 3480 media was not originally intended to be used in 3490E drives, so it was not certified (tested) for 36 tracks.
-Because the 36 track drive writes to untested areas of an 18 track tape, the error rate can be excessive if you use an 18 track tape in a 36 track drive.
+Because a 36 track drive writes to untested areas of an 18 track tape, the error rate can be excessive if you use an 18 track tape in a 36 track drive.
 But it happens so frequently, that recently manufactured 3480 media is certified for use in 3490E drives.
-Notice, however, that the 3480 media is shorter than the 3490E media, so it has less capacity.
+Notice, however, that the 3480 media is shorter than the 3490E media, so it has less capacity even when written with 36 tracks.

 We strongly discourage the use of a 3480 tape in a 3490E drive.
 There is no way to know if a particular tape was certified for 36 track use, and we have seen many 3480 tapes recorded in 36 track mode that were just not readable.

 If the recording density isn't marked on the outside label by the operator who wrote the tape, there is generally no way to tell if one of these tapes is recorded in 3480, 3490, or 3490E density without trying the tape in a drive.
-However, it's very unlikely a 3490E tape would be recorded in 18 track mode.
+While a 3480 tape is likely to be recorded in any of the three formats, it's very unlikely a 3490E tape would be recorded in 18 track mode, as that is not a valid combination.

 3570 tapes:

-IBM 3570 tapes are center load, fast access, moderate performance tapes encased in an elongated cassette.
+IBM 3570 tapes are center-load, fast access, moderate performance tapes encased in an elongated cassette.
+See the picture to the right.
 Unlike the 3480 tapes, the 3570 has two spools in the cartridge, and the media never leaves the cartridge housing.

 3590 tapes: